 Make sure your space is well ventilated.
 It will need to stay at 72 degrees or higher for the most ideal cure.
 This can be achieved by using a smaller space, making a warming box for the resin and materials and tenting the areas you are working in.
 A warming box can be created with rigid sheets of foil insulation and a light bulb.
 To tent the area, you can use several methods including using a thick plastic and even adding a heating blanket over top.
 Make sure the heating blanket is not too hot.
 No not leave equipment on or running while unattended.
 This includes heat lamps, heated blanket and space heaters.
 Never use open flame heaters, specifically ones that burn kerosene or fuel oil.

-Make sure to prepare the surface in between epoxy resin coats.
+Prepare the surface in between epoxy resin coats.
 Since the colder temps, mixed with humidity, can cause amine blush, be sure to check for this.
 Amine blush is a waxy bi-product that can appear when epoxy cures slowly and will hinder the adhesion process.
 This waxy buildup can easily be removed with warm water.
 Use white paper towels to dry the surface.

 You will need the area to be 72 degrees or warmer, not only before and during the process, but for several days after completing the project.
 The full curing process will take 72 hours so be prepared.